 Global Water Sustainability Center

 Our GWSC in Qatar develops innovative solutions for water management from natural gas and oil operations.
 Programs focus on providing specialized technical engineering and analytical support to our global operations and Qatargas, conducting applied research to qualify advanced technologies for operations, and organizing outreach activities related to water sustainability.
 The GWSC manages our Water Solutions Technology Toolbox, an internal technology-sharing website capturing the latest water treatment experience from full-scale operations, field trials and bench tests.

-- Specialized flow assurance support to Qatargas in both LNG and refinery operations.
+- Specialized quality assurance support to Qatargas related to chemistry of corrosion inhibitors used in LNG operations.

 - Developing analytical methods for monitoring corrosion inhibitor residual concentrations in North Sea operations.

 The GWSC also features a visitor center where students and teachers experience hands-on displays promoting the value of water and conservation.
 The center promotes water sustainability within Qatar with a variety of local outreach initiatives including a sustainability video competition for students, a debate and discussion forum and various collaborative programs with Kahramaa, the Qatar water and electricity utility.
 An upgrade of the visitor center to improve the audio-visuals and overall learning experience was carried out in 2019.